-Following is an edited transcript of the discussion, or click here to listen to the audio recording.
+Following is an edited transcript of the discussion.

 Welcome to the IIEP Learning Portal.
 Let's get started with a basic question.
 Why is the problem of teacher attendance significant, and what approaches have been used so far to deal with it?

 Sharath Jeevan: You mentioned in your opening that huge loss in student learning time and teaching time that arises from that.
 Clearly that's critical.
 But there is a deeper problem, I think, that's being created as a knock-on effect, and that is a really huge undermining of the value seen in public education as a result.
 We're seeing for example, in many parts the world such as in India, large numbers of parents—often 30 to 40 percent of parents—pulling their children out of public schools, despite the government investing a lot of money into building new schools, simply because of that lack of accountability.
 Parents are sending their kids to private schools because teachers just show up in those schools much more regularly.
 That is one effect.
 The other side is actually that as a result in the systems they start to question the value of this expenditure, and again that undermines their collective support for public education.
 And the third area is the teachers themselves—this really shifts the mindset of teachers and it really impedes their own sense of professionalism as well.